William Oldrey: Early Broulee

 Broulee, at the time, was a new, very remote settlement, in which the rule of colonial law was barely established, which lay near the southern boundary of the Nineteen Counties.
 It was only accessible from the sea, but for some rudimentary tracks linking it to other places on the coastal plain, and to the Corn Trail and a trail through the valleys leading to Araluen, two routes that linked it tenuously to the newly-settled Southern Tablelands, around Braidwood.
 A postal connection with Braidwood, via the Corn Trail, was established in 1839.

 The town plan and allotments of Broulee were laid out by James Larmer in 1839.
 The purpose of the new settlement was as a seaport for the surrounding hinterland, including the valley of the Moruya River.
-The river mouth of which was obstructed by a large sandbar, resulting in a shallow dangerous entry.
+The river mouth was obstructed by a large sandbar, resulting in a shallow dangerous entry.
 Goods were transshipped at the safe anchorage at Broulee, to and from smaller vessels that could cross the sand bar.
-However, crossing the river bar was often extremely hazardous.
+Crossing the river bar was often extremely hazardous.
+When Larmer had surveyed the new settlement, he had stated that Broulee "appears not to possess .. any favourable feature for the formation of a town".
+Broulee had a safe anchorage, but neither very fertile land nor sufficient freshwater.
+Much of the produce loaded at the safe anchorage came from the more fertile land, around the Moruya River.
+Bringing it from there necessitated use of small vessels in the open sea, a hazardous practice.
+Nonetheless, by 1840 Broulee had six buildings and a population of 46, most of whom were convicts assigned to Oldrey.

 Oldrey became the settlement's most prominent citizen, and was appointed as the local magistrate, in 1839.
 In the earliest times, Oldrey's residence 'Mount Oldrey' was used as the temporary courthouse.